-The RLUS is set out at Attachment 1 to this report.
-The RLUS Background Report which provides the evidence base to guide development of the RLUS is set out at Attachment 2.
-The RLUS has also been updated to reflect community feedback from consultation.
-The Draft Rural Land Use Strategy Engagement Report summarises community feedback Attachment 3.
+An amended RLUS is set out at Attachment 1 to this report.
+The RLUS Background Report provides the evidence base to guide development of the RLUS.
+The Background Report can be found at Attachment 2.
+The RLUS has been updated to reflect community feedback from consultation and in response to questions and comments from Councillors and comments and questions raised by Councillors on behalf of others.
+The RLUS Engagement Report summarises community feedback Attachment 3.